Giulia-Calia/PLANTOGEN-A/README.md

 `snakemake --configfile config.yml --cores n`

 Snakemake expect that the Snakefile is in the directory where the snakemake environment is active.
 The config.yml contains all the paths that has to be modified/specified for the pipeline to works.

+# USAGE - CWL
+The entire workflow is stored in the plantogen-a.cwl file but each step is interpreted as a different tool in the pipeline and has its own definition `.cwl` file.
+For the pipeline to work you must have all the software installed locally or a docker image of them and you have to replace the path to the image in the right section of the `tool.cwl` file

+> hints:
+>
+  >> class: DockerRequirement
+>
+  >> dockerPull: 'docker.io/some_name/tool_name:version'